Max Kreminski

 [C13]

-There Is No Escape: Theatricality in Hades
+There Is No Escape: Theatricality in Hades.

 FDG 2021.
 38% acceptance rate.
-Best paper, Game Criticism and Analysis track (top 6%).
+Best Paper (top 6%).

 [C12]

-Improving Undergraduate Attitudes Towards Responsible Conduct of Research Through an Interactive Storytelling Game
+Improving Undergraduate Attitudes Towards Responsible Conduct of Research Through an Interactive Storytelling Game.

 CHI LBW 2021.
 39% acceptance rate.